dmrz/baymax/README.md

 ### Requirements

-- Python 3.8 or higher
+- Python 3.9 or higher (might work on 3.8 though, but recent changes tested on 3.9)

 ### Installation